 Astoria is bounded by 36th Avenue to the south; Northern Boulevard to the southeast; Steinway and 49th Streets to the east; Grand Central Parkway to the northeast; Ditmars Boulevard to the north; and the East River to the west.
 It is served by the E, M, N, R, and W trains and the East River Ferry.
 The Long Island Railroad and the 7 train can be found in nearby Woodside.

 Astoria became part of Long Island City in 1870, which then became part of New York City in 1898.
-Today, Long Island City is a separate neighborhood in Queens, located to the south of Astoria.
+Long Island City is now a separate neighborhood Queens, located to the south of Astoria.